 - Don't have your hot water thermostat set higher than 60°C/140°F, and 'instant' water heaters avoid losses from a tank for new systems.

-- Don't leave gadgets and appliances on standby/charging, turn them off (maybe with a smart power-strip or trailing adaptor) or unplug them; you might trim as much as 30% off your electricity bill.
+- Don't leave gadgets and appliances on standby/charging, turn them off (maybe with a smart power-strip or trailing adapter) or unplug them.
+You might trim as much as 30% off your electricity bill.

 - Check your mains electricity use at home with tools such as the Kill-a-Watt meter, or just read your supply meter daily or weekly.
 Gas too.

 - Minimise the electricity you use at times of peak grid load (eg 4pm to 9pm in the autumn/winter in the UK) since more carbon-intensive and expensive fuels may be burnt in 'peaking' plants, and the grid is under most strain too.
 Intensity at peak time circa 2009 was ~0.6kgCO2/kWh, as much as 50% over typical levels.